 When it comes to pregnancy, we often worry first about all the foods we typically eat.
 Then, once the baby is born, we have to figure out what food we will need to provide for this new tiny person in our lives.
-Here are some tips to consider for your child’s first year of nutrition.
+Here are some tips to consider for infant nutrition during your child’s first year of life.

 One of the biggest and most important things you can do is breastfeed.
-Breast milk is also known as liquid gold because it is the best thing that you can give to your baby.
+Breast milk is also known as liquid gold.
+This is because because it is the best thing that you can give to your baby.
 Did you know that African American moms have some of the lowest breastfeeding rates?
-Formula works better for children who have special needs or mothers who are unable to produce milk, but it should not be chosen for convenience.
+Formula works better for children who have special needs or mothers who are unable to produce milk.
+However, it should not be chosen for convenience.

-Let’s address a few of the myths about formula.
+Let’s address a few of the myths about formula as we discuss infant nutrition.
 First off, it will never be as good as breast milk, no matter how much DHA they add.
 Breast milk contains antibodies, anti-virus, growth hormones, etc. All of these extras help to improve the immune system and reduce the risk of chronic diseases compared to formula-fed babies, and these are just a few of the benefits.

 Secondly, formula is really not that much more convenient.
 Breast milk is always ready and at the perfect temperature for the baby.
 It takes much less time to breastfeed than it does to prepare and heat up a bottle of formula.
 Plus, there is a risk of food safety with formula, from recalls to simply incorrect mixing.
 I’ve heard moms say they choose formula because they don’t want the child to become spoiled or because they have to return to work soon.
 Breastfeeding will not spoil the child or prevent the mother from returning to work.
 Breastfeeding has several benefits for both mom and baby, and if you are unable to actually breastfeed, I would still strongly encourage that you to consider expressing your milk and bottle feeding before choosing formula.
 If you need help, please consider contacting your local WIC office or a certified lactation consultant.